SamuelNaiwo/Disaster-Recovery-Plan/README.md

 response = client.create_bucket(Bucket=bucket_name, CreateBucketConfiguration=location)
 ```

-4. Run the following command in your terminal to run the file `python3 create_bucket.py`
+4. Run the following command in your terminal to create a bucket. `python3 create_bucket.py`

 ## Upload file to S3 Bucket.